ACHROMAPHOBIA/ACHROMAPHOBIA/README.md

 <p align="center">
 「 ABOUT ME 」
 <p align="center">
-You can call me Achroma / Chroma
+Achroma ✮ He / They
 <p align="center">
 My pronouns are He / Him but I don't mind any other ones
 <p align="center">